San Diego Padres stars Xander Bogaerts and Ha-Seong Kim switching positions

 Get San Diego local news, weather forecasts, sports and lifestyle stories to your inbox.
 Sign up for NBC San Diego newsletters.

-"To me, I just live and die baseball," says Bogaerts.
-"I was like, listen man, if you guys think this is the way the team is better, I respect Kim especially defensively.
+"To me, I just live and die baseball," Bogaerts said.
+"I was like, 'Listen, man, if you guys think this is the way the team is better, I respect Kim, especially defensively.'
 I actually admire him a lot."

-Bogaerts is not your typical 2nd baseman.
-At 6'2" and 220 pounds he's built more like an NFL safety than Jose Altuve.
-Xander says his reaction to the proposed move was a bit surprising, even to himself.
+Bogaerts is not your typical secnd baseman.
+At 6 feet 2 inches and 220 pounds he's built more like an NFL safety than Jose Altuve.
+Xander said his reaction to the proposed move was a bit surprising, even to himself.

-Shildt actually broached the topic to Bogaerts in December when the new skipper flew to Xander's native Aruba for a chat.
-He says he was impressed with the leadership his veteran middle infielder showed.
+Shildt actually broached the topic to Bogaerts in December when the new skipper flew to Bogaerts' native Aruba for a chat.
+Shildt said he was impressed with the leadership his veteran middle infielder showed.

-"I don't use this word a lot.
-My admiration for Xander Bogaerts went through the roof in this transition," says Shildt.
-"To be a good teammate, to recognize that we have an elite defender in Kimmy, I just admire him and think it's very impressive.
+"I don't use this word a lot: My admiration for Xander Bogaerts went through the roof in this transition," Shildt said.
+"To be a good teammate, to recognize that we have an elite defender in Kimmy — I just admire him and think it's very impressive.
 It says a lot about him."

-Shildt did leave open the slightest possibility that Bogaerts and Kim could move back at some point but for now the plan is in place.
-We'll see if they're both in the lineup on Thursday, February 22 for the first Cactus League game against the Dodgers.
+Shildt did leave open the slightest possibility that Bogaerts and Kim could move back at some point, but for now the plan is in place.
+We'll see if they're both in the lineup on Thursday, Feb.
+22, for the first Cactus League game against the Dodgers.

 LISTEN: With NBC 7 San Diego's Darnay Tripp and Derek Togerson behind the mic, On Friar will cover all things San Diego Padres.
 Interviews, analysis, behind-the-scenes...the ups, downs, and everything in between.
 Tap here to find On Friar wherever you listen to podcasts.